xeniafiorenza/xeniafiorenza/README.md

 # Hello! 💫

-I'm Xe (he/him/his), and I'm a recent A-Level graduate.
+I'm Xenos (he/him/his), and I'm a recent A-Level graduate.
 I enjoy tinkering, solving problems, and learning new things.

 Here's a picture of my old school's fat cat, for your viewing pleasure: